 Dairy items

-I recently wrote a cookbook “The Ultimate Guide to Vegan Staples” which includes over 40 recipes for nearly every type of everyday dairy-free staples.
-Twenty years ago when I went vegan, there weren’t many vegan items at the grocery stores, so I learned how to make my own at home.
-These recipes taste better and are significantly cheaper than store-bought vegan items, so I wrote the cookbook to share these recipes with people who were interested in that – never thinking that they would be useful for prepping too.
-Somehow it never occurred to me before, but nearly every recipe in the book can be made from shelf-stable ingredients!
-As long as I have those shelf-stable items, I can make anything my family needs from a few basic ingredients!
+I recently wrote a cookbook, “The Ultimate Guide to Vegan Staples,” which includes over 40 recipes for nearly every type of everyday dairy-free staples.
+Twenty years ago, when I went vegan, there weren’t many vegan options at grocery stores, so I learned to make my own at home.
+These recipes taste better and are significantly cheaper than store-bought vegan items, so I wrote the cookbook to share them with people who were interested in that, never thinking they would be useful for prepping, too.

 These recipes are great for people who live far away from stores or those who want to be prepared in case of a shortage or emergency.